Skip to main content

 1.3 Browser Support

-Radancy supports the current and prior major release versions of all browsers.
-Corresponding to the date in which your project has launched, we test all development in the following:
+Radancy supports the current and prior major release versions of all browsers, with the exception of Internet Explorer.

 See Radancy Support for more details.